 The following pads must be pressed within 3 seconds of each other to deactivate the lock:

-then P1 () then ()
+then P1 (\) then (\)

-When locked, the PL (Panel Lock) light on the left side of the topside control panel will illuminate.
+When locked, the PL light (Panel Lock) on the left side of the topside control panel will illuminate.
 All of the topside control panel pads will be deactivated except for the pad.